Arkantik/ikusa_logger/README.md

 ### No Logs Being Captured

-1. **VPN or Software altering our network**: If you are using a VPN or any Software that alters your normal network, it will prevent the tool to pick up events during your record session.
+1. **VPN or Software altering your network**: If you are using a VPN or any Software that alters your normal network, it will prevent the tool to pick up events during your record session.

 2. **Config is outdated**: BDO changes its network structure after each weekly maintenance